Kestra Scripts Guide – Multi-Language Tasks and Runners

 Build a Custom Docker Image for Script Tasks

-Build a custom Docker image for your script tasks.
+Build and use custom Docker images to package dependencies and environments for your Kestra script tasks.

 Install Dependencies at Runtime for Script Tasks